systemathics/notebook-examples/README.md

 `git config pull.rebase true`

-You can no push and pull as needed
+You can now push and pull as needed

 ## About us